An Official Website of the Commonwealth of Kentucky

 Kentucky has a confirmed case of E. multilocularis in a coyote found in Rowan County.

 E. multilocularis is primarily spread through the ingestion of parasite eggs.
+Its life cycle involves two hosts: a definitive host (usually canids such as foxes, coyotes or domestic dogs) and an intermediate host (typically small mammals like rodents).
 The life cycle and transmission of the parasite typically occurs in the following manner:

-Depending on the case, E. multilocularis is diagnosed through a combination of imaging techniques, serological tests, biopsy, fecal examination, molecular diagnostics, in combination with evaluation of clinical signs and symptoms
+Depending on the case, E. multilocularis can be diagnosed through using imaging techniques, serological tests, biopsy, fecal examination, and molecular diagnostics.
+These are used in tandem with the evaluation of clinical signs and symptoms.

 It is complex and difficult to treat wildlife infected with E. multilocularis.
 Treatment strategies typically focus on reducing infection rates rather than directly treating infected wildlife.
 In some cases, anthelmintic drugs (anti-parasitic medications) may be used to treat infected animals, although this approach is generally more feasible in captive or semi-captive settings rather than in wild populations.
-Other treatment strategies include reducing wildlife densities in endemic areas, implementing measures to prevent contact between wildlife and humans or domestic animals, and promoting wildlife health through habitat management and disease monitoring.
+Other treatment strategies include reducing wildlife densities in endemic areas, implementing measures to prevent wildlife's contact between with humans and domestic animals, and promoting wildlife health through habitat management and disease monitoring.

 E. multilocularis is a zoonotic tapeworm that poses a significant risk to both people and other animals.

-Definitive Hosts (Carnivores like Foxes, Coyotes, Domestic Dogs)
+Definitive Hosts (Carnivores like Foxes, Coyotes and Domestic Dogs)

-Wild canids and domestic dogs infected with E. multilocularis typically remain asymptomatic, harboring adult tapeworms in their intestines and shedding eggs into the environment through their feces.
-Canids do not typically develop hydatid cysts.
-These animals play a crucial role in the parasite's life cycle by perpetuating the transmission of infectious eggs.
-The cysts associated with E. multilocularis larvae develop slowly, and infected intermediate or aberrant hosts may not display any symptoms for extended periods, sometimes years.
+Wild canids and domestic dogs infected with E. multilocularis typically remain asymptomatic and do not usually develop hydatid cysts.
+Even while asymptomatic, they still harbor adult tapeworms in their intestines and consequently shed eggs into the environment through their feces.
+The cysts associated with E. multilocularis larvae develop slowly, and infected intermediate or aberrant hosts may not display any symptoms for up to several years of infection.
 However, if symptoms do arise, they may include abdominal pain, weight loss, weakness, and indications of liver disease.
-While E. multilocularis does not typically cause severe disease in wild canids themselves, they play a pivotal role in the transmission cycle of the parasite, which has implications for both wildlife conservation and public health.
+While E. multilocularis does not typically cause severe disease in wild canids themselves, they play a pivotal role in the transmission cycle of the parasite by perpetuating the transmission of infectious eggs, which has implications for both wildlife conservation and public health.

-Intermediate Hosts (Rodents, Humans) Rodents, such as muskrats, mice, voles, and rats, are the primary intermediate hosts for E. multilocularis.
+Intermediate Hosts (Mammals like Rodents) Rodents, such as muskrats, mice, vole and rats, are the primary intermediate hosts for E. multilocularis.
 When rodents ingest the eggs of E. multilocularis, the eggs hatch in the intestine and release larvae (oncospheres).
 These larvae penetrate the intestinal wall and migrate to various organs, particularly the liver, where they develop into fluid-filled cysts (metacestodes).

-Humans are aberrant or dead-end hosts of E. multilocularis, contracting the parasite through accidental ingestion of E. multilocularis eggs present in the feces or on the fur of wild and domestic canines, or in contaminated food and water.
+Humans are aberrant, or dead-end, hosts of E. multilocularis.
+Humans can contract the parasite through accidental ingestion of E. multilocularis eggs present in the feces or fur of wild and domestic canines, or in contaminated food and water.
 Human infections do not contribute to the parasite's lifecycle.
 Infections of E. multilocularis in people can lead to a disease known as alveolar echinococcosis.
 This disease can cause the formation of multivesicular cysts primarily in the liver, although other organs may also be affected.
 If left untreated, alveolar echinococcosis can be life-threatening due to its invasive and destructive nature.

 Preventing E. multilocularis involves several strategies aimed at reducing the transmission of the parasite, particularly from definitive hosts (such as wild canids and domestic dogs) to intermediate hosts (such as rodents) and accidental hosts (including humans).
 Here are key preventive measures: